xArcGit/Cipher/README.md

 ## Recommended Visual Studio Code Settings

-For the best experience using the Hack The Box theme, apply these settings in your **settings.json**:
+For the best experience using the Cipher theme, apply these settings in your **settings.json**:

 1. Open **settings.json** by pressing **ctrl+shift+p** or going to **File > Preferences > Settings**.
 2. Add or update the following settings: